SkyTubeTeam/SkyTube/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
+You should have received a [copy of the GNU General Public License](https://raw.githubusercontent.com/ram-on/SkyTube/master/LICENSE) along with this program.
 If not, see http://www.gnu.org/licenses/

+This project is not affiliated with YouTube™ or any of its partners and/or products.
+YouTube™ is a registered trademark of Google Inc.